obvonage/deved-platform/content/blog/en/office-hours-reservation-using-node-js-and-the-vonage-messages-api.md

   studentnotes = req.body.studentnotes
 ```

-* Our Boolean ValidationCheck variable tests for empty string data and is set to false on failure.
-You’ll want to do additional error checking for other bad data scenarios such as invalid appointment dates and times.
+* Our Boolean `ValidationCheck` variable tests for empty string data and is set to false on failure.
+You’ll want to do additional error checking for other bad data scenarios such as invalid appointment dates and times
-* If an error is encountered, we render the error.html page, which includes setting the Nunjucks variable `{{ErrorMessage}}` with a description of the problem.
+* If an error is encountered, we render the `error.html` page, which includes setting the Nunjucks variable `{{ErrorMessage}}` with a description of the problem
-* Upon `ValidationCheck` success (returning: `true`), we will continue to add the appointment data to the appointments table and send the text confirmation using Vonage’s Messaging API.
+* Upon `ValidationCheck` success (returning: `true`), we will continue to add the appointment data to the appointments table and send the text confirmation using Vonage's Messaging API

 Upon successful input validation, we now encapsulate the message into a JSON object that we will send to Vonage.
-We create a todo() data structure containing the text phone number, the to text phone number, the message text, and our API Key and API Secret.
+We create a `todo()` data structure containing the text phone number, the to text phone number, the message text, and our API Key and API Secret.
 We then use fetch to post this object to the Vonage backend API servers for text sending.

 ```javascript
 } else {